Patterns and Purposes: A Cross-Journal Analysis of AI Tool Usage in Academic Writing: Results

 \subsection{Content Analysis Results}

-In the academic writing environment, ChatGPT by OpenAI maintains its dominant position.
-Figure \ref{fig1} shows that 117 authors use ChatGPT (including GPT-3.5 and GPT-4) to assist writing, accounting for 77\% of total usage.
+To provide an overview of the AI tools reported in disclosure statements, Figure \ref{fig1} presents the distribution of declared AI tools.
+At the declaration level, ChatGPT-family tools were the dominant primary tools, accounting for 99 of 135 positive AI-use declarations (73.3\%).
 The majority of researchers only emphasize the application of ChatGPT, without declaring the specific version.
 Furthermore, Grammarly and DeepL occupy the fourth and fifth positions respectively, due to their specialized capabilities in grammar-checking and translation.

-The purposes of AI tools usage are classified in nine ways, ranging from readability, grammar, proofreading, statistical analysis, translation, paraphrasing, generating titles or abstracts, searching literature, and brainstorming.
-The main reason that authors use AI tools is to improve the readability of manuscripts, accounting for 51\%.
-Grammar-checking is the second most common purpose, with 22\% of authors declaring that they used AI tools to check grammar.
+To better understand the functional roles of AI tools in academic writing, Figure \ref{ai_tools_purpose_pie} summarizes the distribution of declared usage purposes across the dataset.
+As shown in Figure \ref{ai_tools_purpose_pie}, the purposes of AI tools usage are classified in nine categories, ranging from readability, grammar, proofreading, statistical analysis, translation, paraphrasing, generating titles or abstracts, searching literature, and brainstorming.
+Representative examples of declaration statements for each category are provided in Table \ref{tab:purpose_examples}.
+The main reason that authors use AI tools is to improve the readability of manuscripts, accounting for 57.8\%.
+Grammar-checking is the second most common purpose, with 19.3\% of declarations.
 It is noteworthy that some scholars utilize AI tools for statistical analysis and content generation.
 While these various applications primarily serve auxiliary functions during the academic writing process, researchers also employ tools like ChatGPT for brainstorming and literature searches in the preliminary stages of academic writing.
 In addition, the utilization of AI tools in academic writing is not limited to a single application.
 Twenty-one percent of scholars employed a combination of two different AI tools, while a minority of researchers utilized three tools to facilitate their academic writing process.